huynhhuy1401/huynhhuy1401/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at Visily
+- 🔭 I’m currently working at Visily.ai
 - 🌱 I’m currently learning Rust, Web3
 - 👯 I’m looking to collaborate on Web3 projects
 - 🤔 I’m looking for help with Rust, Golang